This section discusses the rules that are applied when a

 storage engine, and on the reason for the failure:

-or MIXED
+STATEMENT or MIXED format.

 When using statement-based or mixed-format